kpx-dev/EatMe-Alexa-Food-Skill/README.md

 ## Alexa Commands

-**You**: Alexa, Enable the EatMe skill
+**You**: Alexa, Enable the Eat Me skill

 **You**: Alexa, ask Eat Me where to eat?

-**Alexa**: Try Glee Donuts and Burgers with 5 stars rating, 719 reviews, 3 miles from you.
+**Alexa**: Try Glee Donuts and Burgers with 5 stars, 719 reviews, about 3 miles.
-Again, the place name is Glee Donuts and Burgers.
-Address is 9475 Heil Ave Ste A, Fountain Valley, CA 92708
+Again, it's Glee Donuts and Burgers.
+Open Alexa app for address.

 ## Make EatMe better